 Healthcare marketing is a slow-moving industry.
 Laden with government regulations and bureaucratic red tape, innovation can sometimes seem like an impossibility.
-However, change is beginning to emerge.
-Between new government regulations put in place by the Patient Protection and Affordable Care Act (ACA) as well as changing expectations from patients, there is no longer much choice for stubborn healthcare marketers but to adapt.
+However, change is beginning to emerge and its up to marketers to choose to adapt or flat line.
 So let’s break out the defibrillator paddles and take a look at the major changes that are resuscitating this industry.

-Since the implementation of the ACA, more than 16 million previously uninsured Americans have received healthcare coverage.
+Since the implementation of the ACA in 2010, more than 16 million previously uninsured Americans have received healthcare coverage.
 About 10 million of those newly covered Americans are purchasing their health insurance through the Health Insurance Marketplace.
 That means they’re not covered by employee-selected plans – instead, they are choosing their own coverage to meet their individual health and financial needs.
-This level of patient autonomy is unprecedented in the American Healthcare industry.
+Despite the current level of uncertainty around ACA, the fact remains that this amount of patient autonomy is unprecedented in the American Healthcare industry.

 A strong healthcare marketing program has the opportunity to meet patients at the most critical junctures in the patient’s decision-making journey by developing personalized content, improving cross-device user experience, and integrating big data and AI into their marketing.
 Take a look at Oscar Health, which is doing all of the above to provide one of the most seamless, user-centric healthcare experiences in the industry.

-The ACA has also shifted the focus in healthcare from pay-for-service – which, simply put, incentivizes healthcare providers to fill as many beds as possible – towards more preventive care and public health oriented services, which focus on keeping communities healthy and preventing unnecessary hospital visits.
+Citing lower operational costs, healthcare continues to shift its focus from a pay-for-service approach – which, simply put, incentivizes healthcare providers to fill as many beds as possible – towards more preventive care and public health oriented services, which focus on keeping communities healthy and preventing unnecessary hospital visits.
 With a greater emphasis on making sure people are healthy and cutting back on unnecessary re-hospitalization, it is more important than ever for healthcare companies to enact meaningful behavioral change in their patients.
 This is a great marketing opportunity.

-Smart healthcare marketers are leveraging data and technology to develop innovative new means of communicating with their patients to create more meaningful and personalized experiences.
+Smart healthcare marketers are leveraging data and technology to develop innovative new means of communicating with their rel="noopener noreferrer" patients to create more meaningful and personalized experiences.

 Sickweather, the sickness forecasting and mapping app, is taking strides to improve public health with data and technology.
 By tapping into a user’s social network data and analyzing local search trends in real-time, Sickweather can alert users to potential illness threats, before they even happen.
 As of January this year, Sickweather opened up their data to healthcare marketers, so that marketing teams could produce timelier messaging that relates directly to the health needs of their communities.